kktsvetkov/kluzo/README.md

+**NB!** KT: I am still fiddling with this, and it is not yet stable.
+In other words, the code, structure, classes and methods will likely change)

 # Kluzo PHP Debug Tool

 **Kluzo PHP Debug Tool** is the PHP debugging tool with a purpose: to help you